fbpx

 PSSM in Foals, Weanlings and Yearlings

 Very young foals with PSSM occasionally show signs of severe muscle pain and weakness.
 This occurs more often if they have a concurrent infection such as pneumonia or diarrhea.
-Some weanlings and yearlings, particularly those with type 2 PSSM can develop muscle stiffness with daily activities and have extreme difficulty rising.
+Commonly, those with type-2 PSSM develop muscle stiffness with daily activities and have extreme difficulty rising.

 Indoor turnout for PSSM horses